 (1) In this regulation —

+Band 3 or 4 council or committee means the council of, or a committee established by, a Band 3 or 4 local government;

+Band 3 or 4 local government means a local government that is allocated to Band 3 or Band 4 under Schedule 1 of the Local Government Chief Executive Officers and Elected Members Determination No. 1 of 2022 published in the Gazette on 11 April 2022;

 electronic meeting means a meeting held by electronic means under regulation 14D.

 (2) If a council or a committee is to hold an electronic meeting, the council or committee is taken to have complied with the requirement to give notice of the place of the meeting under section 5.5 and regulation 12 if the local government gives notice that the meeting will be conducted by electronic means.

-(3) If a council or a committee holds an electronic meeting —

-(a) a person who attends the meeting by the electronic means determined under regulation 14D(3) is taken to attend the meeting for the purposes of the Act and these regulations; and
+(3) If a council or a committee holds an electronic meeting, a member of the council or committee who attends the meeting by electronic means determined under regulation 14D(3) is, whether or not the member is physically in the State, taken to attend and be present at the meeting for the purposes of the Act and these regulations while the member is in contact by those electronic means with each other member present at the meeting.

-(b) the meeting is open to the members of the public under section 5.23(1) if —
+(3A) If a council or a committee holds an electronic meeting, the meeting is open to members of the public under section 5.23(1) if —

-(i) the council or committee complies with the requirement to make the unconfirmed minutes of the meeting available for public inspection under regulation 13; or
+(a) in the case of a Band 3 or 4 council or committee — the requirement to publish the unconfirmed minutes of the meeting under regulation 13(1)(a) is complied with within the applicable time period set out in regulation 13(2) or (3); or

-(ii) the council or committee publicly broadcasts the meeting on a website; or

-(iii) the meeting or a broadcast of the meeting is otherwise accessible to the public.
+(b) in any case — the council or committee publicly broadcasts the meeting on a website or the meeting or a broadcast of the meeting is otherwise accessible to the public.

 (4) If a council or a committee holds an electronic meeting, section 5.24 is modified so that the council or committee allocates time for raising questions by members of the public, and the asking of and responding to those questions, if —